3.1 – What is an Annual Report?

 - Financial Section, and

-Note, no two annual reports are the same; they are all made to suite the company’s requirement keeping in perspective the industry they operate in.
+Note, no two annual reports are the same; they are all made to suit the company’s requirement keeping in perspective the industry they operate in.
 However, some of the sections in the annual report are common across annual reports.

 Here is the snapshot of the same: